Mulching Colorado Plants

 While trees are trying to establish, weeds often compete with the limited water supplied to most establishing trees.
 Removing weeds and grass around the newly planted tree is necessary for the plants healthy transition and survival.
-Using mulch will help a great deal in keeping weeds under control around the base of your trees.
+Mulching will help a great deal in keeping weeds under control around the base of your trees.
 Organic mulches have the advantage of adding much needed organic matter to the soil.

-Where to place it:
+Mulching and Where to place it:

 Apply a 3″ think (after settling) layer of mulch to at least an eight-foot diameter circle around the plant, or maintain the area weed free with herbicides, to help discourage weeds and turf.
 This area should be maintained during the establishment period at least two feet in diameter (preferable three feet) for each inch of tree trunk diameter (to encourage rapid establishment, minimum diameter should be eight feet for trees with a trunk diameter less than 3 inches).
 Apply a thinner layer of mulch over the root ball, for aesthetic reasons if you wish, but keep it at least 12 inches from the trunk (24″ diameter mulch-free area) so the trunk bark can dry.
 This also allows rainwater, irrigation, and air to easily enter the root ball since it does not have to drain through the mulch.
 Applying too thick a layer can kill the plant by holding water meant for the roots, oxygen starvation, death of bark, stem and root diseases, prevention of hardening off for winter, vole and other rodent damage to trunk, keeping the root ball too wet, encouraging formation of stem girdling roots, and repelling water if the mulch dries out.

-Potential benefits of mulch:
+Potential benefits of Mulching:

 Once the tree is well established in the landscape, it is best for the tree to maintain mulch under the drip-line of the tree – no turf under the tree.
 Some managers reduce the size of the mulched area, but soil can become compacted under the canopy from mowing equipment causing serious damage to the tree in some circumstances.
 Arborists, botanical gardens, and landscape managers are beginning to realize that trees are much easier to maintain in good health when the soil beneath the canopy is mulched.
 This probably results from a healthy microbial, earthworm, and insect population and good air penetration into the soil.
 Within about a year after applying mulch under the canopy, you can feel the soil becoming softer.
 Roots grow rapidly in soft soil, slowly in compacted soil.

-Types of mulch:
+Types of Mulch:

 Composted yard waste makes great mulch and may suppress Phytophthora and Armillaria infection in some circumstances.
 There are a growing number of examples around the US of applying fresh wood chips or bark under the canopy of landscape trees.
 Landscape managers report that these trees remain healthy and in some circumstances health is improved.
 Applications of fertilizer have been reduced or in certain cases eliminated in some of these landscapes.
 Fresh (not composted) wood chips could, in some circumstances, enhance pathogens such as Fusarium and shot gun fungi.
 If you suspect that this could be a problem in your region, apply it to areas that already have some mulch on the soil.
 Since non-organic mulches, such as rubber or lava rock, add nothing to the soil they may be less desirable than organic mulches.
 However, synthetic mulches may have applications where organic mulches might blow or wash away.